pdm-project/pdm-backend/docs/metadata.md

 ```

 !!! note
+    The path in `write_to` is relative to the root of the wheel file, hence the `package-dir` part should be stripped.

+!!! note
     `pdm-backend` will rewrite the whole file each time, so you can't have additional contents in that file.

 ## Variables expansion